 Pharmaceutical Manufacturer Fined for Hazardous Waste Violations

-The EPA has announced an agreement with Jubilant Cadista Pharmaceuticals Inc., which resolves alleged violations of hazardous waste regulations at the company’s pharmaceutical manufacturing facility in Salisbury, Maryland.
+The EPA has announced an agreement with Jubilant Cadista Pharmaceuticals Inc., which resolves alleged violations of at the company’s pharmaceutical manufacturing facility in Salisbury, Maryland.
 The agreement addresses compliance with environmental regulations that help protect communities and the environment from potential exposure to hazardous waste.

 EPA cited Jubilant Cadista Pharmaceuticals Inc. for violating the Resource Conservation and Recovery Act (RCRA), the federal law governing the treatment, storage, and disposal of hazardous waste.
 RCRA is designed to protect public health and the environment, and avoid long and extensive cleanups, by requiring the safe, environmentally sound storage and disposal of hazardous waste.